Content

 The study that supports coconut oil's ability to reduce DHT levels found that lauric acid, a substance found in coconut oil, may affect the 5-alpha reductase enzyme that converts testosterone to DHT.

-The verdict: A small study not conducted on humans found coconut oil could reduce the conversion of testosterone to DHT.
+The verdict: A small study not conducted on humans found that coconut oil could reduce the conversion of testosterone to DHT.
 However, we couldn’t find any research on this DHT-blocker food that looked at its effects on humans, so we can’t say that it really works.

 4. Pumpkin Seeds